-At a young age, Cashmere Nicole watched her aunts sell Avon products with shades that were never deep enough for their skin tone.
+At a young age, Cashmere Nicole watched her aunties sell Avon products with shades that were never deep enough for their skin tone.
 Nicole set out to change that.
-Her brand, Beauty Bakerie and its inclusive range of cosmetics can be found both online and in Ulta stores.
+Her brand, Beauty Bakerie and its inclusive range of cosmetics can be found both online and in Target.

 Former beauty executive Sharon Chuter is the woman behind Uoma Beauty.
 The cosmetics brand, created to celebrate Blackness and Chuter's Nigerian heritage, had one of Ulta’s largest launches in 2019.